 At any time, the management uses it to verify that the project team is achieving the targets as per the budget.
 It can monitor the deviation easily in detail.
 With this in mind, the top management directs the subordinates to act accordingly.

 Also, read Budgeting in Project Management

 If the project is big, it may so happen that the team may consider one sub-task twice.
 This is a mistake.
 Because of the same, the budget is allocated twice.

-All the preparer of the project budget meets regularly in order to achieve overall success.
+All the preparer of the project budget meets regularly to achieve overall success.

-In case the project is implemented by the government or not for profit organization and there are no monetary returns, it may be difficult to evaluate.1–3
+If the government or not-for-profit organization implements the project and there are no monetary returns, it may not be easy to evaluate.